-Pursuant to Article 39 of Law on Nuclear Safety VATESI and the holders of licences must inform both the state and municipal institutions and the general public as well as other persons whose business activities are directly related to the licensed activities of a relevant licence holder about the conditions of nuclear safety in the manner required under the Law on Provision of Information to the Public of the Republic of Lithuania and other legal acts.
-VATESI shall deliver public announcements on the results of monitoring of the implementation of nuclear safety requirements.
-The organisations operating nuclear installations must inform general public about the measures that are foreseen in the emergency preparedness plans which may have an impact on regular living conditions.
+VATESI and the licence holders must inform both the state and municipal institutions and the general public as well as other persons whose business activities are directly related to the licensed activities of a relevant licence holder about the conditions of nuclear safety, in the manner required under the Law on Provision of Information to the Public of the Republic of Lithuania and other legal acts.
+The organizations operating nuclear installations also must inform general public about the measures that are foreseen in the emergency preparedness plans which may have an impact on regular living conditions.
+VATESI has to deliver public announcements on the results of supervision the implementation of nuclear safety requirements.
+While implementing its supervision functions VATESI provides confirmed written and/or public consultations to the legal entities that submitted written requests and/or questions or provides public consultations on its own initiative.